PaulArnaud/EspaceFurcanASBL/README.md

-@Author : Paul Arnaud
+-@ Author : Paul Arnaud

-@Date : Jun & July & August 2019
+-@ Date : Jun & July & August 2019

-@Client : Espace Furcan ASBL, a little association which fight against numerical fracture.
+-@ Client : Espace Furcan ASBL, a little association which fight against numerical fracture.

 This app was developped on Ubuntu 18.04, with VisulStudio Code.
 In order to avoid versions problems, I have decided to do this with container (Docker)

+I] Tipŝ
 1) Install "Docker" :
     Try to follow the tutoriel of docker web site (https://docs.docker.com/install) I have made the Ubuntu one (https://docs.docker.com/install/linux/docker-ce/ubuntu/)